A Diamond Structure in the Transducer Hierarchy: Definitions

 \begin{definition} A \textit{finite-state transducer} is a tuple $T = \langle Q, q_0,\delta,\lambda \rangle$ where $Q$ is a finite set of states, $q_0 \in Q$ is the initial state, $\delta : Q \times \textbf{2} \rightarrow Q$ is the transition function, and $\lambda : Q \times \textbf{2} \rightarrow \textbf{2}^*$ is the output function. \end{definition}

 Note that $\delta$ and $\lambda$ can be extended ($\delta : Q \times \textbf{2}^* \rightarrow Q,\lambda : Q \times \textbf{2}^\infty \rightarrow \textbf{2}^\infty$) as follows: \\

 The above equations correspond to inputting a (possibly infinite) stream of letters into $T$.
 This allows us to define a function $T$ on finite or infinite strings in \textbf{2}, by saying that $T(w)$ is equal to the output of the FST $T$ after inputting $w$.
+Formally speaking, this means that $T(w) = \lambda(q_0, w)$.
 Now we can make the following definition, which is the basis for the transducer hierarchy:

-\begin{definition} Let $T$ be an FST, and let $\sigma, \tau \in \textbf{2}^{\mathbb{N}}$ be infinite sequences.
+\begin{definition} Let $T$ be an FST, and let $\sigma, \tau \in \textbf{2}^{\infty}$ be infinite sequences.
 We say that $T$ $transduces$ $\sigma$ to $\tau$, or that $\tau$ is the $T$-$transduct$ of $\sigma$, if $T(\sigma) = \tau$.
 In general, for any two infinite sequences $\sigma, \tau$ we say that $\sigma \geq \tau$ if there exists some $T$ so that $T(\sigma) = \tau$. \end{definition}

 This relation $\geq$ is reflexive, and can be shown to be transitive by composition of FSTs (See Lemma 8, \cite{1}).
 If for some $\sigma, \tau$ we have $\sigma \geq \tau$ but not vice versa, we say $\sigma > \tau$.
 If we do have $\sigma \geq \tau$ and $\tau \geq \sigma$ then we say that $\sigma \equiv \tau$, and we use $[\sigma]$ to denote the equivalence class of $\sigma$.
 We call $[\sigma]$ the \textit{degree} of $\sigma$.